-Colorado became the first US state where shops could legally sell recreational marijuana on January 1 “We should not be locking up kids or individual users for long stretches of jail time when some of the folks who are writing those laws have probably done the same thing,” he said.
+“We should not be locking up kids or individual users for long stretches of jail time when some of the folks who are writing those laws have probably done the same thing,” he said.

 The president praised Colorado and Washington’s laws, saying it is “important for society not to have a situation in which a large portion of people have at one time or another broken the law and only a select few get punished”.